swoicik/book-cyod/about.md

 Given that the technology changes constantly, my focus will be on the systems you need in place to make the program work and less about specific technology.
 I want the content of the book to apply to any technology program you would run in education, not just a blip in time when (insert your favorite tech) is the current trend.

 ## Why A Book?
+Apart from being a goal to actually write a book, this format seemed the best way to distribute these ideas and best practices in the most beneficial and impactful way.
+It's a scaleable way to share an idea.

 ## Why Public?